+- The Rate and Extent of Chemical Change

+- Organic Chemistry

 - Chemical Analysis

 - Chemistry of the Atmosphere

 - Using Resources

 Students who wish to continue studying a science related subject after GCSE.
 Studying 'Separate' rather than 'Combined ' Sciences requires that you study about 33% more material in the same allocated time, but you come out with an extra GCSE as the three are examined separately.